openconfig/gnoi/healthz/README.md

 To ensure that this can be done using a secure channel with the relevant ACL and encryption, this streaming is implemented within the `Healthz` service.
-This approach further allows the concept of a historical set of collected articacts to be reported by the device.
+This approach further allows the concept of a historical set of collected artifacts to be reported by the device.

 ## Architecture